 Day 6 – Safari Float/Whitewater Rafting & Transfer to Homestay Community

 Your group will enjoy its last breakfast peering out at the Arenal Volcano before packing up and heading out on the morning activity.
-In the custom itinerary-building stage, your group will choose to participate in either a Safari Float or Whitewater Rafting trip down a local river in route to the homestay community in Turrialba.
+In the custom itinerary-building stage, your group will choose to participate in either a Safari Float or Whitewater Rafting trip down a local river en route to the homestay community in Turrialba.

 If your group chooses the Safari Float you will take a 2-hour smooth float down a river.
-Your dedicated naturalist guide will steer your boat while you look for and learn about wildlife along they way – birds, reptiles, insects and if you are lucky you will spot monkeys and even caimans!
+Your dedicated naturalist guide will steer your boat while you look for and learn about wildlife along the way – birds, reptiles, insects and if you are lucky you will spot monkeys and even caimans!

-If your group chooses Whitewater Rafting, you will take a thrilling 3-hour tour on a class II – III river.
+If your group chooses Whitewater Rafting, you will take a thrilling 3-hour tour on a Class II-III river.
 This section of the river is recommended for youth and beginner rafters.
 Your professional whitewater rafting guides will have you participate in a safety talk and demonstration and will teach you how to work together as a team to safely navigate the rapids of the river.
 Your group can’t go wrong with either of these options!

 After your morning tour, your group will change and enjoy a delicious lunch before transferring to the homestay community, where you will settle in and spend the next phase of your trip living with and working together with the locals.

-Upon arrival to the homestay community, the group will be introduced to the homestay families and students will pair up and become oriented to their individual homes.
+Upon arrival at the homestay community, the group will be introduced to the homestay families and students will pair up and become oriented to their individual homes.
 Please read more about our Homestay Communities and Selection Process to learn about its members and the care we take in selecting and vetting its members.

 The entire group will gather this first evening to enjoy a home-cooked meal together.
 After the Welcome Dinner, everyone will partake in traditional games and dancing before returning to your homestays for a wonderful night’s sleep. ¡Bienvenida a Turrialba!